jessfraz/blog/content/post/nerd-sniped-by-binfmt_misc.md

 :golang:E::go::/usr/local/bin/gorun:OC
 ```

-Then you can `./` any go file on your host.
+Then you can `./` any go file on your host:

 ```console
 $ chmod u+x helloscript.go